MicrosoftDocs/bot-docs/articles/bot-design-user-experience.md

 ---
 title: Design the user experience | Microsoft Docs
-description: Learn how to design an engaging user experience with rich user controls, natural language understanding, and speech capability.
+description: Learn how to design your bot to deliver an engaging user experience, by using rich user controls, natural language understanding, and speech.
 author: matvelloso
 ms.author: mateusv
 manager: rstand
 ms.topic: article
 ms.prod: bot-framework
 ms.date:
-ms.reviewer: rstand
+ms.reviewer:
 ---

 # Design the user experience

 Bots typically use some combination of **rich user controls**, **text and natural language**, and **speech**